Kendriya Vidyalaya, Rohtak

 Kendriya Vidyalaya, Rohtak is a Senior Secondary School (Std 1-12) affiliated to the Central Board of Secondary Education (CBSE), New Delhi and functions under the purview of Kendriya Vidyalaya Sangathan (KVS), an autonomous government body.
-The Vidyalaya imparts school education up to class XII in the streams Science and Commerce.
+The Vidyalaya imparts school education up to class XII in the streams Science, Commerce and Arts.
 The school is divided into Primary section (Class I to V) and Secondary section (sub-divided into Junior Group – Class VI to VIII and Senior Group – Class IX to XII).
 The school conducts co-curricular activities by grouping students into four school houses: Shivaji, Tagore, Ashok and Raman.

 Establishment

 School was established in 1995 and former chief minister of Haryana Om Prakash Chautala inaugurated it.

 Infrastructure Facilities

 Multipurpose hall

 A new multipurpose hall was built in the year 2017 for organizing special programmes and conducting various activities.

 Classrooms

-The Vidyalaya has many Classrooms equipped with interactive board and multimedia projectors.
+The Vidyalaya has 26 classrooms equipped with interactive board and multimedia projectors.